Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 #### It also suggests the danger of a language that denies choice

 [45:25]
 I often refer to this language that denies choice by using the German word [Amtssprache](https://en.nvcwiki.com/index.php/Amtssprache).
-I started to use that phrase umpt sprache, having read about the Nazi war criminal [Adolf Eichmann](https://en.wikipedia.org/wiki/Adolf_Eichmann). **At his trial for war crimes in Jerusalem, Eichmann was asked was it difficult for you to send thousands of people to their death?**
+I started to use that phrase Amtssprache, having read about the Nazi war criminal [Adolf Eichmann](https://en.wikipedia.org/wiki/Adolf_Eichmann).

+**At his trial for war crimes in Jerusalem, Eichmann was asked was it difficult for you to send thousands of people to their death?**

 [45:55]
 Eichmann on answered very honestly, he said to tell you the truth.
 It was easy. **Our language made it easy.** That answer shocked his interviewer and his interviewer said what language and Eichman said, my fellow Nazi officers and we came up with a name for describing the language of its we were taught in schools to us and especially to us in our position as officers in the military.
 We called this language Amtssprache up between us.
-Well, in German, means office and means language.
+Well, in German, *Amt* means office and *sprache* means language.
 So what they were referring to then was a language of bureaucracy.

 Eichmann was asked for some examples of Amtssprache, and Eichmann said it's a language in which you deny responsibility for your actions.
 If you don't feel responsible for your actions, you don't feel so bad when you do things like send people to their death.
 It was asked for some examples of this.
 Eichmann said, Well, if somebody asked you why you do it, you say I had to, I had no choice. **if people question that and say, Well, what do you mean you had no choice then you say, superiors orders, company policy.
 It's the law.**